Looking for the best tips on how to keep your kitchen countertops clutter-free?

 If there are things on your countertops you go for weeks or months without using, store them away in your kitchen cupboards or drawers.
 Yes, you may need to get a step stool to bring them down, but so what.

-The only thing I keep on my kitchen counters these are days are my air fryer, my coffee machine, knives (If I had an extra drawer, they would be in there), and my soap dish.
+The only thing I keep on my kitchen counters these are days are my air fryer, my coffee machine, knives (If I had an extra drawer, they would be in there),.

-Grouping some items in a tray will not only make your kitchen countertop look orderly but also make cleaning easier as you’ll lift everything at a go when wiping your counters.
+Grouping some items on a tray will not only make your kitchen countertop look orderly but also make cleaning easier as you’ll lift everything at a go when wiping your counters.

-Tip #5 Try A Roll Up Dish Rack
+#4 Try A Roll Up Dish Rack (Can be put away when not in use)

 Having a bulky dish rack on your countertop can be quite an inconvenience if you’re dealing with limited kitchen counter space.